 Volk established his reputation by painting romanticized historical subjects depicting life in Colonial America, especially scenes of seventeenth century Puritan society.
 He later became an accomplished portraitist, and his oeuvre reflects a mastery of Gerôme's academic style in its skillful draftsmanship, composition, and high degree of individuality in choice of subject matter.
 Throughout the developmental years of modernism Volk never abandoned allegiance to his traditional academic training, and his reputation consequently lapsed into obscurity, but with the revival of interest in American academic painting he has received a measure of recognition.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Interview with DeWitt McClellan Lockman, 1927.
 Lockman Papers, New-York Historical Society.
 Archives of American Art microfilm.